-() 1.
-The department has a formal written research program. () 2.
-2. The research agenda is relevant to the national or regional health needs.
-Research studies with social relevance in the community where the department is located is encouraged. () 3.
+- () 1.
+The department has a formal written research program. - () 2.
+The research agenda is relevant to the national or regional health needs.
+Research studies with social relevance in the community where the department is located is encouraged. - () 3.
 The hospital / department conducts annual: 3.1.
 Research lectures, seminars, or workshops 3.2.
 EBM 3.3.
-GCP () 4.
-The residency program has a protected time for research work. () 5.
-There are venues for oral presentations organized by the department, hospital, the PPS, or other organizations. () ME AN Res sources - Human, Physical, and Financial () 1.
-The trainees are given a consultant-adviser (co-author) who supervise them from the development of a proposal to the completion of research. () 2.
-All research proposals are evaluated by the research coordinator or the research committee of the department. () 3.
-All researches are approved by an ethics review committee or accredited institutional review board. () 4.
-The trainees are given sufficient statistical assistance by the hospital or departmental staff, or outside personnel. () 5.
-The trainees avail of various research funding sources. () ME AN Res search Outputs () 1.
-Each trainee submits a completed research paper at the end of the 3-year residency program.
-Total number of residents during the accreditation period
+GCP - () 4.
+The residency program has a protected time for research work. - () 5.
+There are venues for oral presentations organized by the department, hospital, the PPS, or other organizations. - () MEAN

+Resources - Human, Physical, and Financial

+- () 1.
+The trainees are given a consultant-adviser (co-author) who supervise them from the development of a proposal to the completion of research. - () 2.
+All research proposals are evaluated by the research coordinator or the research committee of the department. - () 3.
+All researches are approved by an ethics review committee or accredited institutional review board. - () 4.
+The trainees are given sufficient statistical assistance by the hospital or departmental staff, or outside personnel. - () 5.
+The trainees avail of various research funding sources. - () MEAN